Contractors / By Sweeten / July 13, 2018

 What do you love most about construction?

 One of the things I really love is seeing the progression.
 I love how we take something and have the ability to completely change it; it’s so cool.
 Seeing a job from start to finish is a lot of fun.
 My favorite part of the creative side is when we’re going through the planning and the “teasing out ideas” phase with our clients—I really enjoy that.
 Of course, it’s fun to meet new people as well; we’re dealing with different personalities, styles, and properties on a daily basis.
 There’s always something new around the corner.
 Needless to say, my job never gets boring!

 My ideal client is someone who doesn’t want to be their own general contractor and who can really trust and confide in us for our opinion.
 This way, we can truly have a collaborative effort in creating a great space for them.
 Most of our clients are professionals who don’t have the time to do everything and appreciate the high level of service we provide.

 What do you think is the biggest misconception that homeowners have when starting a renovation project?

-The biggest misconception is that a lot of people think that their project is going to be very quick, be able to start the very next day, and be inexpensive, because it’s just a small kitchen or just a small bathroom – they just saw an entire renovation on a television show, which was really weeks or months of work in just 30 minutes!
-Budgets and time lines!
+A lot of people think that their project is going to be very quick, be able to start the very next day, and be inexpensive, because it’s just a small kitchen or just a small bathroom—they just saw an entire renovation on a television show, which was really weeks or months of work in just 30 minutes!
+Budgets and timelines!
 Good things take some time, right?
-You can’t just hire someone off the street to work in your home.
-You need to have a professional that has all the proper credentials, certifications, licenses, insurances, and really gets the process.
-Most importantly, someone you can gel with.
-That’s the only way you’ll get the proper outcome.
+You need to have a professional who has all the proper credentials, certifications, licenses, insurances and really gets the process.
+Most importantly, you need someone you can gel with.
+That’s the only way you’ll get the right outcome.
 For a lot of people we speak to, we need to be clear that there is almost always a wait to start a project.
-We are usually booked out several months in advance to begin physical work, although we begin working behind the scenes right away.
+We are usually booked out several months in advance to begin physical work, although we begin working behind-the-scenes right away.

 Favorite New York City restaurant?